Climate change and what you can do

 The information below includes information about the main grants that you may be eligible for as a Sheffield resident, business or organisation.

-The United Nations Act Now campaign and the WWF Carbon Footprint calculator helps people to understand their impact on the climate and offers advice on changes they can make the most difference.
-Can Do South Yorkshire also provides some local resources and case studies, and our Sheffield information on the Act Now top 10 actions are:
+The United Nations Act Now campaign and the WWF Carbon Footprint calculator helps people understand their climate impact.
+It offers advice on changes that can make the most difference.
+Can Do South Yorkshire also provides local resources and case studies.
+Our Sheffield information on the Act Now top 10 actions are:

 1. Save energy at home